-The Best Multi-line Phone Choices for Businesses
+Best Multi-line Phone Choices for Businesses in 2023

 A multi-line business phone system is an investment in the communications infrastructure of your business.
-The most expensive versions operate similarly to a tablet computer and have web browser capabilities.
+The most expensive versions operate similarly to tablet computer and have web browser capabilities.
 However, they may be overkill for small companies with modest call traffic requirements.
 Staff might benefit from simpler versions since they are less expensive and have shorter learning curves.